ameen-mcmxc/Automated_Tasks/README.md

 # Automated_Tasks
-I automated several tasks to save time and effort Docker installaton
+I automated several tasks to save time and effort.

+Docker and Docker-Compose installaton on CentOS-7

-Kick-start server
+Kick-start server installation and configuration.